Dbz/CodingBootcampTaxes/README.md

 This isn't tax advice!
 See a tax professional to get your taxes sorted out.
 (More legit disclaimer pending)

 ### Summary / tldr
-The quick summary is there are no tax regulations that allow you to deduct coding bootcamp tuition from your income.
-There are a few big reasons why which I will explain below.
+The quick summary is there are most education-realted tax benefits do not allow you to deduct coding bootcamp tuition from your income.
+Below I explain why and possible exceptions.
+If in doubt, see a tax professional to get a definitive answer.

 ### Eligible Educational Institutions
 Most tax deductions and credits depend on your education expenses being made at an **eligible educational institution**.
 Unfortunately no coding bootcamp is considered an eligible educational institution at this time.